nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 > :exclamation: All of these students must be attending all the lessons provided for this command to work.

-### Locating students or lessons by name: `find -s` / `find -l`
+### Finding students or lessons by name: `find -s` / `find -l`

 Finds students or lessons whose names contain any of the given keywords.
-Use `-s` flag to search for students and `-l` to search for lessons.
+Use the `-s` flag to search for students and `-l` to search for lessons.

 Format: `find FLAG KEYWORD [MORE_KEYWORDS]`